Harshal8887/Interachat/README.md

 # Interachat (gui)

-# intructions to use and install chatbot(development)
+# instructions to use and install chatbot(development)

 - download and extract the files
 - open cmd(windows) or terminal(linux) in the current project folder